 View CSV Reports

 You've installed 9.2 and are midway through unit testing and your users started identifying that their CSV reports look funny.
 The problem they see is that all of the data is in one column instead of their respective columns.
 At first glance you'll think it's a Windows or MS Excel setting that needs to be adjusted but actually there is an encoding setting that needs to be updated in JDE.

 To fix this, go to Unicode Flat File Encoding Configuration Application (P93081) in the FAT client and enter the record for CP1252 encoding at *PUBLIC for *ALL environment and *DEFAULT versions with an Active status.
 The encoding has more impacts than just viewing CSV files so some JDE clients may choose to add individual batch applications into the Program ID field (instead of *DEFAULT).

 For more information, see Oracle Support Doc ID 1985620.1.

 Bottom line, we feel that it is incredibly beneficial to educate yourself on the potential obstacles you could run into prior to performing an upgrade to your critical JD Edwards ERP system.
 We hope that these few tips and tricks help you get started on a smooth transition to JDE 9.2!

 As a certified JD Edwards Solution Provider, we're well-versed in managing JDE updates.
 Our team of experts can easily transition your team onto the latest version, getting you up to speed and allowing you to reap the benefits of the new JD Edwards as soon as possible.
-Let us help you get started with a quick 15-minute conversation to learn more about your company's situation.

 Or, if you're looking to get your JD Edwards applications into the cloud, download our complimentary eBook as a guide to help to get started.